Blumlaut/ai-changelog-generator/README.md

 ## Development

 The action is implemented in `index.js` and described by `action.yml`.
+Compiled output is committed under `dist/` so you can use the action directly from your workflows without running `npm install`.
 It can be published to the GitHub Marketplace for reuse across repositories.